 Thanksgiving Communication Tools for Kids with Autism

 When many of us think about Thanksgiving, we imagine big, family gatherings filled with turkey-themed tablescapes, pumpkin desserts, oversized sweaters, holiday music and commotion in the kitchen.
-This scenario can be overwhelming for anyone, but this especially holds true for autism families.
+This scenario can be overwhelming for anyone, but it especially holds true for autism families.

 “Happy Thanksgiving” Wristbands: